Efficientlyy/AI-Trading-Agent/docs/dashboard_testing_guide.md

 - `MockDocument` and `MockElement`: For testing DOM manipulation
 - `MockLocalStorage`: For testing browser storage
 - `MockSocketIO`: For testing WebSocket communication
+- `MockEvent`: For simulating DOM events
+- `MockTour`: For testing guided tour functionality

 ## Extending Tests

 When adding new features to the dashboard, follow these steps to maintain test coverage:

-1. Create unit tests for new components
+1. Identify the appropriate test file for your new feature
-2. Update integration tests if the component interacts with others
+2. Create focused test methods for each aspect of the feature
-3. Add function-specific tests to the appropriate test file
+3. Use the appropriate mock objects to simulate dependencies
+4. Ensure tests verify both success cases and error handling
-4. Run the full test suite to ensure no regressions
+5. Run the tests with coverage to identify any gaps
+6. Update the test runner if needed for new test categories

 ## Continuous Integration